eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 is genuine and authentic and does not contain any malware or other threats.
 2. The User verifies that they can obtain the PID(s) they need in an instance of this Wallet Solution.
-If the relevant PID Provider does not support the Wallet Solution, the User would not be able to use the Wallet Unit for obtaining those PID(s).
+If the relevant PID Provider does not support the Wallet Solution, the User will not be able to use the Wallet Unit for obtaining those PID(s).

 The next two sections discuss these trust relationships.